-On March 24, 2023, Keystone Symposia will hosted a live ePanel event featuring the recipients of the Michelson Prizes: Next Generation Grants, an international prize that supports early-career researchers who are applying disruptive concepts and inventive processes to advance human immunology, vaccine discovery, and immunotherapy research.
+On March 24, 2023, Keystone Symposia hosted a live ePanel event featuring the recipients of the Michelson Prizes: Next Generation Grants, an international prize that supports early-career researchers who are applying disruptive concepts and inventive processes to advance human immunology, vaccine discovery, and immunotherapy research.
 The prize is a collaboration between the Michelson Medical Research Foundation and the Human Immunome Project.
 Presented since 2017, the $150,000 research grants are awarded annually to encourage and support young investigators from a wide range of disciplines.

 The ePanel event showcased the 2022 award recipients Noam Auslander, Romain Guyon, Brittany Hartwell and Jenna Guthmiller, and their groundbreaking work to improve vaccine development.
 (Read more about their innovative work below) Each presented their award-winning research and participated in a live Q&A panel discussion with the global audience.